-Mission Time Period: August - September 2022
+Mission Time Period: August - September 2022, completed

 The goals of CoMet 2.0 are to extend the studies of the first successful CoMet mission, that was conducted in 2018, to regions outside of Europe, in particular to wetlands and biomass burning areas.
 Here, quantifying changes in CH4 emissions is complicated since emissions from wetlands and biomass burning are dispersed over large areas, with emission rates that vary significantly inter-annually.
 Particularly, the role of wetlands in the terrestrial carbon cycling is complex.
 Wetlands cover between 4 – 9 % of the global surface area but store almost 40 % of the global terrestrial carbon.
 Under anaerobic conditions – combined with decomposition of organic matter – CH4 is produced, making the wetlands the largest single source of atmospheric methane, even when considering all anthropogenic emissions.
 At the same time, natural wetlands, both boreal and tropical, have the largest absolute uncertainty (> 100 Tg CH4 yr-1) of any of the emission categories, and seem to be the dominant source of discrepancies in modelled CH4 emissions.